MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about the preview of the new Microsoft Teams.
+description: Learn about the new Microsoft Teams desktop client.
 Try out new features and provide feedback.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
 ---

-# The new Microsoft Teams desktop client (preview)
+# The new Microsoft Teams desktop client

+>[Note]
+>This article describes the preview release of the new Teams desktop client.
+No changes have been made in how the service works, and the backend remains the same.
+There's no new mobile app (iOS or Android).
+This preview release doesn't have the complete feature set of classic Teams.

 In this article:
 - [What is new Teams?](#what-is-new-teams)